frappe/community_erpnext_com/community_erpnext_com/www/faq.md

 #### 5. Do I need to pay anything to start selling ERPNext

-No!
-This is an open source application and it does not require you to pay us anything.
+No. This is an open source application and it does not require you to pay us anything.
 You can charge the customer whatever you like for implementation, training, customization and support.
-You can either host the customer yourself or host it at [erpnext.com](https://erpnext.com).
-There is a one time 30% commission on each customer you sign-up at [erpnext.com](https://erpnext.com) after your first one.

 If your customer wants production support on their servers, you can do it yourself, or let us do it by helping the customer by commercial support.

+Do not forget to list yourself as a service provider on the [community portal](/service-providers)

 ---